 Meet the Maker is a series of interviews with local designers and makers featured in the Frye Art Museum Store.

-Describe your day to day life.
-Do you schedule in “studio time” and how have things changed since quarantine?
+Describe your studio practice.
+What does a normal day in the studio look like and have things changed much since quarantine?

 At the beginning of quarantine, I felt pretty frantic and lost—as I’m sure many small business owners did.
 The sudden stillness of life felt unsettling, and I was terrified for the future of my communities and the world at large.

 I took this setback as an opportunity to get more logical about my art business in ways I never used to make time for, so that I could not only continue funding my art practice but so that I could also use my resources to show up for my community.
 I began creating a framework for accounting and other practical tasks that I had pushed aside in the past.
 It has been surprisingly empowering to learn how to support myself doing what I love, while taking it one day at a time.